 I was at my wits end but didn’t want to give up on him because he could also be such a loving little dog and I knew that if I could just get to the bottom of what was causing the aggressive outbursts, I could help him to enjoy his life.
 I started to look for other techniques to help him and came across animal communication, I wasn’t sure how much I believed it but at this point I couldn’t see that I had anything to lose.

 Chelsea shared that he bit because in that moment he was either angry with me for not allowing him to do something, like sit on my lap or greet visitors at the door, or he was absolutely terrified of being hurt.
-He shared that he was sacred of the lead and the way to keep it away was to attack it.
+He shared that he was scared of the lead and the way to keep it away was to attack it.
 He also shared things from his past that were causing him to feel this way at these times.

 It dawned on me that these were deep set emotional issues caused by past traumas and if I had issues like this then I wouldn’t call someone to train it out of me I would get professional help from a therapist.
 I started to look for therapeutic techniques that could be used on dogs and to my surprise I found that there were a lot of different ones already being used.
 I decided to start training in the ones that I thought would help Chelsea the most at that time and after seeing amazing results with him I continued to learn the different techniques that I use today.